Lucy from Peanuts offers friendly career advice for five cents

 In efforts toward full transparency, I estimate the following timeline for what I’ll have to do next:

-- July 2024: If my mortgage forbearance extension request is denied, I will need to withdraw funds from my rollover IRA that I pulled from my 401k retirement savings for mortgage payments from here out.
+• July 2024: If my mortgage forbearance extension request is denied, I’ll withdraw funds from my retirement savings for mortgage payments.

-- October 2024: I’ll need to begin seriously downsizing my stuff so I can move easily in future months.
-I’ll also need to file for my second forbearance extension on my mortgage at this point if the July one was approved.
+• October 2024: I’ll need to begin seriously downsizing my stuff so I can move easily in future months.
+I’ll also need to file for my second forbearance extension on my mortgage.
+That is if the July one was approved.

-- (November through January are difficult months every year that I just need to survive during, so I’m trying to avoid any major changes or events during this time if possible.)
+• November through January are difficult months every year that I just need to survive during.
+I’m trying to avoid any major changes or events during this time if possible.

-- January 2025: I will need to list my home for rent or sale to have any hope of getting a buyer/renter with enough time and funds left to move in with friends or family.
+• January 2025: I’ll need to list my home for rent or sale to have any hope of getting a buyer/renter with enough time and funds left to move in with friends or family.